Cuevman81/HMS_Smoke_PM25_Analysis_App/README.md

 ## Overview

-This Shiny R app is designed to pull and visualize PM2.5 air quality data from the EPA's air quality system and incorporate HMS Smoke data.
+This Shiny R app pulls and visualizes PM2.5 air quality data from [AirnowTech](https://files.airnowtech.org/) and incorporates HMS Smoke data.
 It provides an intuitive interface for users to explore and analyze air quality trends and the impact of smoke from fires.

 ## Features